ZTsquared/JestMath-MVP/README.md

-OLD README FROM OTHER ACTIVITY BELOW - NEEDS COMPLETE REWRITE

 # Zia Tyebjee's FS32 MVP: un-named elementary level math game

 This app is a basic math game in which children can practice math problems and earn jokes in return.
-The game is designed to be managed by a parent who can curate both the questions and the jokes based on their child's skills and interests.
+The game is designed to be managed by a parent or other adult who can curate both the questions and the jokes based on their child's skills and interests.

 Built with: node.js, react, express, and a tiiiiiiny bit of bootstrap 5.

 ## Setup

 ### Dependencies

 Run `npm install` in the project folder to install dependencies related to Express (the server).